Legit-Labs/legitify/README.md

 - [Open an Issue](https://github.com/Legit-Labs/legitify/issues/new/choose)
 - [Open a Pull Request](https://github.com/Legit-Labs/legitify/compare)

-## Assistance
+## Support

-If you need any assistance or have questions about legitify, please don't hesitate to reach out.
+If you have questions about legitify or need any assistance with its operation, don't hesitate to [reach out](mailto:legitify@legitsecurity.com).
 Our team is committed to providing support and ensuring a smooth experience.

-You can contact us through GitHub Issues, GitHub Discussion or by mail at legitify@legitsecurity.com and we'll respond as promptly as possible.

 ## Legitify vs. the Legit Security platform